 The island that with its wild but beautiful landscape takes your breath away, could not help but boast one of the best yoga retreats in the country.
 The energy exuded by Amorgos is not compared to any other Cycladic island, while the locals are one of the friendliest islanders in Greece.

 In the southernmost part of the island, Irini and Nikitas Giannakopoulos created the Aegialis Hotel & Spa just above Aegiali beach, mainly to promote the beauty of Amorgos around the world.
-There, they hold various yoga and holistic therapy events, from Spring to October, with experienced instructors from all around the world.
+There, they hold various yoga and holistic therapy events, from Spring to October, with experienced instructors from all around the world, and you can practice yoga with the help of experienced yoga teachers.

 Yoga by the beach - credits: bookretreats: cnn.com